sestaton/HMMER2GO/README.md

     hmmer2go help search

-More information about each command is available on the [HMMER2GO wiki](https://github.com/sestaton/HMMER2GO/wiki).
+More information about each command is available by accessing the full documentation at the command line.
+For example,

+    hmmer2go getorf --man

+Also, the [HMMER2GO wiki](https://github.com/sestaton/HMMER2GO/wiki) is a source of online documentation.

 **ISSUES**